User Tampering in Reinforcement Learning Recommender Systems: User Tampering

 \section{User Tampering}

+In this section, we use the CID outlined in the previous section (Figure~\ref{fig2:tf_only}) to examine a primary safety concern related to RL-based media recommendation systems: the potential for user manipulation and polarization.
+In particular, we introduce and formalize the phenomenon of user tampering.
+This refers to the possibility of an RL-based recommender system strategically manipulating a user's opinions via its suggestions, aiming to maximize long-term user engagement.

-In this section, we use the CID formulated in the previous section (Figure~\ref{fig2:tf_only}) to analyse the safety of the RL-based approach to media recommendation, specifically with respect to the high-level concerns of user manipulation and polarisation.
-After introducing the phenomena of `instrumental control incentives' and `instrumental goals' from the RL incentive analysis literature, we show that in the CID, an instrumental goal exists for the agent to manipulate the expected value of the exogenous variable $\theta^T$.
-This lends a concrete, formal interpretation to the (formerly only hypothesised) safety issue that we have called `user tampering'.
+After introducing the concepts of `instrumental goals' and `instrumental control incentives,' we demonstrate within the CID framework that an instrumental goal exists for the agent to manipulate the expected value of the exogenous variable, $\theta^T$.
+This provides a concrete and formal interpretation of the user tampering safety concern.